 Dr. Charles Tozer was born in Malahide Twp, near Aylmer, Ontario in 1826.
 His parents were Charles Gustaves Adolphus Tozer and the former Phoebe Teeple.
 There were 12 children in the family and his parents were farmers.
 Dr. Tozer had 2 older brothers, William and Alexander and an older sister named Elizabeth.
 A sister Phoebe was born the same year as Dr. Tozer, but it’s possible that they were not twins.
 His other siblings were; Hannah, Frances, Mahlon, Emiline, Sarah, George, and Helen.
 His mother died in 1861 at the age of 64.
 She was buried at the Aylmer Cemetery in Elgin County, Ontario.
 His father married Abigail Smith on the 28th of February, 1866 in Elgin County.

 He graduated from The University of Toronto Faculty of Medicine in 1852.
-He set up his medical practice in Aylmer, Ontario.
+He set up his medical practice in Aylmer.

 Dr. Tozer married Elizabeth Leticia Stevens on the 8th of November, 1854 in Chatham.
 She was born in Durham County on the 8th of March, 1834.
 She was the 2nd of 11 children born to Enoch Stevens and the former Clarissa Hall.
 Her parents were farmers and her siblings were; David, William, Emma, Ezra, Nathan, Ira, Clarissa, Sarah, Matilda and Mary Frances.
 Her family moved to Harwich Twp (Kent County) around 1853.
 Mrs. Tozer’s mother died on the 12th of October, 1869 and her father married Alecia McMichael on the 20th of April, 1870.
 Three more siblings were born; Edith, John and Nina.

-After his marriage, Dr. Tozer moved his practice to Cedar Springs in Harwich Twp (Kent County).
+After his marriage, Dr. Tozer moved his medical practice to Cedar Springs in Harwich Twp, Chatham-Kent.
 He was the first physician to set up a medical practice in Cedar Springs and he saw patients in the surrounding area, including Blenheim.

-Dr. Tozer died in 1861 and he was buried at the Craford Cemetery, Raleigh Twp (Kent County).
+Dr. Tozer died in 1861 and he was buried at the Craford Cemetery, (Raleigh Twp) in Chatham-Kent.
 After the death of Dr. Tozer, Mrs. Tozer married Jeremiah Donovan on the 31st of December, 1866 at the First Presbyterian Church in Chatham.
 Mrs. Tozer died on the 8th of November, 1868.
 She was buried at the Craford Cemetery.

 *After the death of her parents, Elizabeth went to live with her maternal grandfather Enoch Stevens.
 Elizabeth became a school teacher.